HarrierPigeon/deploy-google-app-script-action/readme.md

 The clasp command line tool identifies the Google Apps Script project to push and deploy too using the `scriptId` property in `.clasp.json`.
 You may leave this value hard coded in `.clasp.json` or you may have this set dynamically.
 To specify the target script dynamically add a `SCRIPT_ID` secret to the repository.
 This will cause the workflow to override whatever literal scriptId value is in `.clasp.json`

+#### `PARENT_ID` [OPTIONAL]

+This is for projects that have a container document, such as a spreadsheet.
+Similar to `SCRIPT_ID`, You can leave this value hard coded in `.clasp.json` or you may have this set dynamically.
+To specify the target script dynamically add a `PARENT_ID` secret to the repository.
+This will cause the workflow to override whatever the literal ``parentId`` value is in `.clasp.json`

 #### `DEPLOYMENT_ID` [OPTIONAL]

 The workflow can automatically deploy the script when the `main` branch is pushed to github.